CarawaysClass/carawaysclass.github.io/itse1350/itse1350-syllabus-14wk.md

 * For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
 * For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
 * Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with D2L or your student email.
+* For technical issues with MindTap, create a ticket with Cengage technical support (<a href="http://support.cengage.com" target="_blank">http://support.cengage.com</a>)
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
 * Please use my office hours (see location and hours above) should you have a question or any issue that you need to discuss outside of class.

 ## Student Learning Outcomes

-Generally, students completing this course will be to:
+Generally, students completing this course will be able to:

 1. Compare and contrast project management tools.
 2. Develop a prototype.